clovid/integration-example/README.md

 We need a custom omero web docker image to make the iframe integration work, because we need to set the `SameSite` attribute on the cookies used by omero web.
 Maybe this step isn't necessary anymore when https://github.com/ome/omero-web/issues/120 is fixed.

+We also need the custom omero web docker image because we build and copy the cLovid omero iviewer fork during the image creation.

 #### Dockerfiles

 We have two Dockerfiles